Vadilonga/directus-many-to-one-cascade-delete/README.md

 6. Create a new item named "C" in the `nodes` collection ad set the node "B" as the parent
 7. Delete the node "A" and observe that the nodes "B" and "C" are also deleted

+### Notes

+Read more about this topic in my [medium article](https://medium.com/@octode.org/how-to-perform-cascade-deletion-in-directus-with-many-to-one-relationships-17d71f28b1fe)